This article was last updated on August 15, 2021.

-So you're scurrying back and forth to the bathroom and it definitely burns when you pee.
+You're scurrying back and forth to the bathroom and there's a burning sensation when you pee.
 It's the worst.
-What is going on?
+But what exactly is going on?
 A strong (and never-ending!) urge to urinate could indicate that you have a urinary tract infection (UTI).

 What's a UTI?

 A urinary tract infection (UTI) is an infection in any part of your urinary system — your kidneys, ureters, bladder, and/or your urethra.
 While anyone can get a UTI, people with vulvas are at higher risk because the distance between the urethra and the anus is much shorter than it is in people with penises.

 There are two kinds of UTIs:

 - Cystitis, the most common type of UTI, is an infection of the bladder.
 Cystitis is called a "simple" or "uncomplicated" UTI because the symptoms are confined to the lower urinary tract.

 - Pyelonephritis is a condition in which the infection extends up into the kidney/upper urinary tract (these are also referred to as kidney infections).
 Because pyelonephritis involves the upper and lower urinary tract, it's considered a "complicated" UTI.

 - Frequent urge to urinate

 - Frequent urination resulting in small amounts of urine

 - A burning sensation when urinating